drandarov-io/JUnit-5-Quick-Start-Guide-and-Framework-Support/docs/index.md

 The problem is often that developers see testing as some overhead for developing that should be done after the code is finished.
 That's wrong: Testing should be a vital part of development!
 That problem is something JUnit 5 can help you with.
 It introduced a lot of interesting, fast ways to create tests.
-Be it Test-Factories, Test-Extensions (that only have to be written once), Lambda-Support etc. It pushed the D.R.Y. principle a lot!
+Be it Test-Factories, Test-Extensions (that only have to be implemented once), Lambda-Support etc. It pushed the D.R.Y. principle a lot!

 To understand this guide you should know the basics of testing and JUnit (4), but otherwise you wouldn't be here I guess.